|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 Railroad, providing scenic train rides along the Tennessee River.
 Downtown Knoxville is within walking distance of Volunteer Landing, and the tourist

 options here are almost overwhelming.
-There’s the 18th century Blount Mansion, Civil War Gateway, Knoxville Museum of Art, Knoxville Visitor
+There’s the 18th century Blount Mansion, Civil War Gateway, Knoxville Museum of Art, Knoxville Visitor Center,

-Center, World’s Fair Sunsphere (now free and open to the public) and Market Square, offering an eclectic blend of open-air dining, shopping and
+World’s Fair Sunsphere (now free and open to the public) and Market Square, offering an eclectic blend of open-air dining, shopping and

-both of which provide full amenities and services.
+which provide full amenities and services.

 However. . .
-The very most amazing "DON'T MISS - MUST SEE" aspect of cruising to Knoxville is that you are now only 40 miles (a 1 hour rental
+The very most amazing "DON'T MISS - MUST SEE" aspect of cruising to Knoxville is that you are now only 40 miles (a 1 hour rental car

-place at least once in their life!
+once in their life!